n00bgineer/herobot.agents/readme.md

 ## Authorization

-Since every agent in HeroBot is actively interacting with resources such as language model inference endpoints, databases, etc, so it raises the need of being able to monitor, authorize and ratelimit the usage of agents & to achieve this, HeroBot uses authorization tokens.
+Since every agent in HeroBot is actively interacting with resources such as language model inference endpoints, databases, etc., it raises the need to be able to monitor, authorize and rate-limit the usage of agents.
+To achieve this, HeroBot uses authorization tokens.

-To programmatically access and use HeroBot agents, follow through these steps:
+To programmatically access and use HeroBot agents, follow these steps:
 1. Register with [HeroBot](https://herobot.site).
 2. Visit [this page](https://herobot.site/tokens) to generate an authorization token.
-2. Click on `Add token` button, which will allow you to generate new tokens.
+3. Click on the `Add token` button, which will allow you to generate new tokens.
-3. Please copy the token & add it to the message body, without which the request would fail:
+4. Please copy the token & add it to the message body, without which the request would fail:
 ```
 {
   token: <TOKEN_VALUE>, // Authorization token